 How to apply

 October 2021 applications are now closed.
 We do however welcome enquiries for a 2022 start and our next advert will go live in late Autumn of 2021.
-Whilst you do not need to finalise a project choice before application, you are encouraged to contact potential supervisors to discuss your application, and are welcome to contact us for guidance on identifying supervisors (contact details below) or for information on the application process.
-We appreciate and value difference, seeking to attract, develop and retain a diverse mix of talented people that will contribute to the overall success of Bristol and help maintain our position as one of the world’s leading universities.
+Whilst you do not need to finalise a project choice before application, you are encouraged to contact potential supervisors, and are welcome to contact us for guidance on potential supervisors and projects (contact details below) or for information on the application process.
+We appreciate and value diversity, seeking to attract, develop and retain talented people from any background that will contribute to the overall success of Bristol and help maintain our position as one of the world’s leading universities.

 How to apply